 Individual copies of any meeting, including City Council, Planning Commission, any official city committee or special event recorded at City Hall can be purchased through the Clerk of Council’s office for $10 and will be ready within 10 business days after request.

-Copies will only be made available on DVD.
-No VHS tapes will be produced.
+Copies will only be made available on USB drives.

 Many of the functions IT performs are in the background of day-to-day City operations.
 Since every department uses computers, making sure effective software and hardware is selected, updated, and available when and where needed comprises the obvious and traditional portion of IT duties.

 In telecommunications, the IT Department keeps the City telephone systems running, coordinates cellular services for staff, and makes sure the radio communications are working.
 Security monitoring of non-police public buildings and other facilities is accomplished by the IT department.
 For your convenience, the City Directory provides a complete listing of telephone numbers for all City staff.

 Planning for emergency management in the event of a hurricane or other disaster is a part of every decision in information management.
 All telecommunications have back up plans in the event of failure of any single system.
 The City’s website is maintained under contract in a distant geographic location, which means the web will remain a conduit for emergency communications even if City Hall were to be destroyed.
 Off site storage and off-island backup of information systems is a part of daily processes.